Etosha, Sesriem, Swakopmund, Windhoek

 In the afternoon you will have your first game drive in an open vehicle in the Etosha National Park.

-Dinner, Overnight & Breakfast at Taleni Etosha Village
+Dinner, Overnight and Breakfast at Taleni Etosha Village.

 Today, you will go on safari again in the Etosha National Park, where you will have excellent opportunities for game viewing.

-Dinner, Overnight & Breakfast at Taleni Etosha Village
+Dinner, Overnight and Breakfast at Taleni Etosha Village.

 After breakfast, your journey continues over the unique mountain landscape of Damaraland.